thekevinscott/gatsby-remark-vega/README.md

 The plugin can be installed with `npm` or `yarn`:

-`npm install gatsby-transformer-remark gatsby-remark-vega`
+`npm install gatsby-transformer-remark rehype-react gatsby-remark-vega`

-`yarn add gatsby-transformer-remark gatsby-remark-vega`
+`yarn add gatsby-transformer-remark rehype-react gatsby-remark-vega`

 The process for installing this plugin mimics that of [`gatsby-remark-component`](https://github.com/hebilicious/gatsby-remark-component).